 Most reporting dashboards (AdWords, Mailchimp, Facebook Ads, Twitter Ads etc.) have some variation of marketing metrics helping us analyze ROI, but when we’re able to standardize it and keep it in one area that we look at on a frequent basis (like a Marketing KPI spreadsheet), it can be easier to start learning and doing – taking action off these metrics.

-Ad Analysis – Collecting Actionable Data:
+Ad Analysis – Collecting Actionable Data for a KPI Template:

 We’ll continue to use the example of advertising on AdWords for this tutorial.